 Well, the War Museum, the Communism Museum… Don’t you think such dished are too heavy for foreign gourmets?

-A. K.: There are other exotic foods on our menu, ranging from rather simple ones, like a Belarusian Vodka Museum, to quite sophisticated.
+There are other exotic foods on our menu, ranging from rather simple ones, like a Belarusian Vodka Museum, to quite sophisticated.
 Everyone knows our world-famous countryman Mark Shagall.
 Unfortunately, he was not born in Minsk.
 However, the birthplace of another world-famous artist Haim Sutin is quite close to the capital.
 It would be a good idea to create a Haim Sutin Museum here.
 Of course, that would involve purchasing his paintings.
 But we already have quite enough interesting works to found a Socialist Realism Museum.
 Whatever we think of this style, it made a whole epoch in art history.
 As the time passes, people will take more and more interest in it.

 The Museum of Modern Art is another burning issue.
 It is high time to transform it from just an exhibition hall into a real modern art museum, with a unique collection and a building of its own.
 As for the lack of art galleries, the problem could be easily solved if the government granted them tax cuts and preferential rent rates.
 Or it would be still better to give some old factory or a whole street to galleries.